 We are high-performance coaches for world-class athletes, sports teams, and industry-leading companies.
-Simon and I have worked intimately with teams whose success depends on their capacity to work together.
-Working above and beyond individual talent.
-Today’s best teams must have the ability to leverage their individual knowledge and skill.
+Simon and I have worked intimately with teams whose success depends on their capacity to work together—working above and beyond individual talent.
+Today’s best teams must have the ability to leverage their knowledge and skill.
 They must lead to positive change through a collaborative process.
-Our observation is that instilling pride in teams largely depends on the quality of attention to key aspects of this collaborative process.
+Our observation is that instilling pride in teams largely depends on attention to critical aspects of this collaborative process.

 Leaders in their field

-This realisation sparked an interesting transformation.
+This realisation sparked an exciting transformation.
 As a practitioner, Simon began to feel real pride in the team.
-Whenever he pulled on his uniform, the black shirt and tracksuit, he was reminded that he belonged to a truly elite organization.
-His respect for his team members, and the work that they all did grew as a result.
-Although at that point they didn’t have the results to prove it.
-They were aware that their team was world class.
+Whenever he pulled on his uniform, the black shirt and tracksuit, he was reminded that he belonged to a truly elite organisation.
+His respect for his team members and the work that they all did grow as a result.
+Although at that point, they didn’t have the effects to prove it.
+They were aware that their team was world-class.
 In 2008, the Team GB medal haul provided the validation.
 However, the pride came first, born out of their belief in their processes, and the results followed.

 The World cup

-Now let’s shift our attention to the biggest single sporting competition in the world.
-The 2014 World cup in Brazil.
+Now let’s shift our attention to the most significant single sporting competition globally—the 2014 World cup in Brazil.
 Pride is vividly experienced as fans sing their songs.
-Wave their country flags, and dance like crazy.
-Pulling for their favourite teams.
+Wave their country flags and dance like crazy.
+They were pulling for their favourite teams.
 Both as an athlete and as a fan, I’ve had plenty of experiences seeing world-class competition.
 However, nothing compares to being at a Soccer World Cup.
 This time also was different for me since I’ve been supporting the Adidas team in Latin America this past year.
 They are the #1 sponsor of this year’s event.

-It’s not hard to observe that the teams that breakthrough to the final rounds is those that put the team ahead of the individual.
+It’s not hard to observe that the teams that break through to the final rounds put them ahead of the individual.
 With plenty of individual stars around, this is not a simple task.
 Just ask Uruguay and their situation with one of the world’s most talented players, Luis Suarez.
 He lost control of himself during the final minutes of their game against Italy.
-Bit another player’s shoulder, and got booted out of the Cup.
-Here is an example of a player who forgot where he was, lost control of his emotions, seriously hurt his team’s chances and certainly its pride.
+Bit another player’s shoulder and got booted out of the Cup.
+Here is an example of a player who forgot where he was, lost control of his emotions, seriously hurt his team’s chances and, indeed, its pride.

 Uruguay is due to play Colombia in the round of 16 next.
-Who knows what the score is going to be but both of these team’s pride couldn’t offer greater contrast.
+Who knows what the score will be, but both of these team’s pride couldn’t offer more excellent contrast.
 Colombia’s pride is at an all-time high.
-Their head coach Jose Pekerman having greater popularity in Colombia than the country’s own president had during their recent presidential elections.
-While Uruguay is getting international attention for Suarez’s “cannibal” behaviour, Colombia is being recognized as a team that plays unselfishly for the glory of a whole country and distinguishes itself through its self-less attitude both on and off the field.
+Their head coach Jose Pekerman having more incredible popularity in Colombia than the country’s president had during their recent presidential elections.
+While Uruguay is getting international attention for Suarez’s “cannibal” behaviour, Colombia is being recognised as a team that plays unselfishly for the glory of a whole country and distinguishes itself through its selfless attitude both on and off the field.